dhui808/mobileweb-angular-redux-poc/README.md

-# Mobile Web Banking PoC with Angular 9, Typescript 3.7.5 and NGRX 8.4
+# Mobile Web Banking PoC with Angular and Redux

 This project illustrates the impelmentation of Redux pattern in an Angular-based web application, showcasing the use of store, states, reducers, effects, actions, selectors, metReducers and NGRX entity.